RightsandWrongsgit/ARMTEC/cicd/configatroot.md

+# The Environments
+# The Application
-# The Environment, The Application, The Database:
+# The Database

 ## MANAGED DIFFERENCES BETWEEN DRUPAL ENVIRONMENTS: